byu-cpe/Maeser/sphinx-docs/user-setup/user_setup.md

 ## Update the Path to `config.py`

 By default, the Maeser app scripts look for `config.py` in `example/apps`.
 Since your project is structured differently, you will need to update this.
-Each of the example app scripts have the following line of code near the top of the file:
+Each of the example app scripts has the following line of code near the top of the file:

 ```python
 from example.apps.config import (...)